Asanche/ECE420Lab1/README.md

 * Run "make" to compile, or "make run" to compile and run the check

 ##Make Command List:
+* type make followed by one of the commands to execute it

+###compile (default command):
+* runs clean, main, matrixgen, and serialchecker
+* can be called by just running "make"

 ###clean:
 * removes tmp/, main.exe, main.o, matrixgen.exe, matrixgen.o, serialtester.exe, serialtester.o, data_input.txt, data_output.txt,